 - Aside from turtles, the park is rich with other wildlife including caiman, otters, spider monkeys, capuchin monkeys and lots of vivid, tropical birds including toucans, macaws and kingfishers.

 Here’s a list of the best things to do in the Park.
 This list will be especially useful if you’re visiting out of turtle season when the main attraction isn’t on offer.

 Take a boat trip to the national park (wildlife spotting on the way)

-One of the most frustrating things about visiting Tortuguero National Park also happens to be one of the best things – you have to get there by boat.
+One of the most frustrating things about visiting the park also happens to be one of the best things – you have to get there by boat.
 That means a pretty long day of transport and little scope for getting there by your own steam.
 However, it also means that during the 1-1.5 hours you’re on the boat travelling into the park, you’ve got some excellent sightseeing along the way.
 Our boat driver was more than happy to stop when he spotted wildlife worthy of a picture.
 We had photo opps for caiman and a few lone turtles.

 Confession: I ate turtle soup when I was in New Orleans.
 I was writing a local food guide and it’s a creole favourite.
 It turns out most turtle soup is actually ‘mock’ turtle these days and is made with veal, phew.